nem035/psub/README.md

 import PSub from 'psub';

 const ps = new PSub();
+// can also use ps.on
 ps.subscribe('request', ({ method, url }) => {
   console.log(`${method}: ${url}`);
 });

 http.createServer((req, res) => {
+  // can also use ps.emit
   ps.publish('request', req);
   res.end('Works!');
 }).listen(1337, '127.0.0.1');